JustinLinKK/modulus-wave-equation/README.md

 ## :dart: About ##

 This is the example for wave equations from 1 dimension to 3 dimension.
-It is froked from the [Mudulus-Sym-examples](https://docs.nvidia.com/deeplearning/modulus/modulus-sym/user_guide/foundational/1d_wave_equation.html) with additional code attached so you can create your own data set using the additional code and [Devito](https://www.devitoproject.org/) library.
+It is froked from the [Mudulus-Sym-examples](https://docs.nvidia.com/deeplearning/modulus/modulus-sym/user_guide/foundational/1d_wave_equation.html) with additional code attached so you can create your own dataset using the additional code and [Devito](https://www.devitoproject.org/) library.

 ## :sparkles: Features ##